 Changes for the future

 So far—two weeks into the trip—I haven’t wished I had brought something that I left at home, or wished that I didn’t bring something I brought.
 The packing list above has been just about right.
+I will be writing a post soon about how I would have changed my packing list.
+But below were some preliminary thoughts.

-In the future, though, I can see myself even packing lighter.
+In the future, I can see myself even packing lighter.
 E.g., if I had jeans that fit better, I could forego bringing a belt.
 When I eventually replace my Surface and Moto G4 with devices with USB-C, I can bring less chargers and only one power supply.

 Maybe one day I could forego bringing a full-fledged PC altogether.
 I’m sure many people could, but as of right now it would be harder for me to create posts like this one on the go.